App version: 0.1.0

 • Typically lower than payments made through Standard and Graduated Repayment Plans

-In order to qualify for the Extended Repayment Plan, there are certain eligibility requirements.
-Pay close attention to them.
+In order to qualify for the Extended Repayment Plan, there are certain eligibility requirements you must meet.

 Income-Driven Repayment

 When you’re in college, you try to get information on need-based financial aid.
 After graduation, an income-driven repayment plan sets your monthly student loan payment based on your income and family size to ensure affordability.
-President Joe Biden in June 2023 announced the SAVE Plan, which offers income-based repayment at lower amounts than previously available.
+Last year, President Joe Biden announced the SAVE Plan, which offers income-based repayment at lower amounts than previously available.
+Based on income and family size, the payments could go as low as 5% of a person’s monthly earnings.

 Which Private Refinancing Lenders Offer Student Loan Term Longer Than 20 Years?